 Here are five takeaways from Luke 2 that we can apply to our lives today:

-- Even Jesus wasn’t above simple circumstances.
 When you think of kings, you think of crowns and thrones and palaces...not stables full of smelly farm animals and a feeding trough as a bed for a newborn baby.
 Yet Jesus, King of Kings though He is, came into the world in a remarkably simple, lowly, and unassuming way.
 His birth was the furthest thing from a King’s welcome.
 Few of us are acquainted with the ways of royalty, and it’s hard to even fathom how elaborate and exquisite that lifestyle is.
 Many more of us, however, can describe in detail what a barn is like.
 I find this part of the Christmas story so beautiful-- Jesus didn’t come to earth as a mighty, majestic King who would be intimidating and untouchable.
-He instead came as a innocent, needy, dependent baby born to parents who were poor and as simply normal as could be.
+He instead came as an innocent, needy, dependent baby born to parents who were poor and as simply normal as could be.
 Everything about the very beginnings of his life on earth was humble and unassuming, giving us a Savior we can easily relate to and understand, not one who is distant or on a lofty throne.
 This is such a comforting truth-- we don’t have to have prestigious job titles or well-stocked bank accounts or fame to be used by God, because not even His Son required those things.

-- God’s glory is worthy of our praise, even when we feel afraid.
 When the angel of the Lord stood before the shepherds who were keeping watch over their sheep during the night, verse 9 says “they were terrified.”
 I would be too!
 Even though they were afraid and probably trying to make sense of what they were seeing and hearing, wondering if they were dreaming or if this really was happening, the angel’s first words were “Do not be afraid.”

-- When the Lord makes a promise, we can trust He will keep it.
 The shepherds heard from the angels that the baby had been born, and they didn’t doubt it.
 Verse 15 says, “when the angels had left them and gone into heaven, the shepherds said to one another, ‘Let’s go to Bethlehem and see this thing that has happened, which the Lord has told us about.’”
 They heard the message and immediately acted upon it, never hesitating or questioning that what the angel of the Lord had said to them.
 We should do the same in our lives.
 We have Scripture as tangible documentation of the Lord’s promises and truths, and we should act on them without questioning His faithfulness and trustworthiness.

-- Words from and about the Lord are to be treasured.
 When the shepherds visited Mary and Joseph and the baby in the manger, verses 17 and 18 say, “they spread the word concerning what had been told them about this child, and all who heard it were amazed at what the shepherds said to them.”
 I can’t even imagine what the shepherds’ stories must have been after seeing the angels in all the glory of the Lord out in the fields, but I know it must have been powerful and beautiful.
 Verse 19 says, “ Mary treasured up all these things and pondered them in her heart.”
 Verse 51 later says, “His mother treasured all these things in her heart,” after Jesus was found in the temple learning from the teachers.
 The things Mary heard about her son and the things she saw Him doing were beautiful treasures to her, and they should be for us as well.
 The stories we have in Scripture tell us about who Jesus is and what He did on this earth, and we should hold them dear in our hearts.

-- We should make time to learn from those older than us.
 Jesus did this as a child in the temple, painting a beautiful picture for us.
 Jesus was the all-knowing and all-powerful Son of God, yet even he sat among the temple’s teachers to listen, ask questions, and learn.
 Verse 47 says, “Everyone who heard him was amazed at his understanding and his answers.”
 Verse 52 later says, “And Jesus grew in wisdom and stature, and in favor with God and man.”
 He knew as a boy that his elders had wisdom that he could grow from, and he sought it out.
 We should do the same, seeking the advice and knowledge of those who are more mature and knowledgeable in their faith.
 We can learn so much from mentors, teachers, and pastors when we listen to their words, ask them questions, and just spend time among them.

 When you hear Luke 2 this Advent season, remember these five things.
 Look deeper beyond just the familiar story of Christmas and see that these verses are practically relevant for us even thousands of years later.